Stake Tezos with Kiln, enterprise-grade staking

 Is there a minimum and maximum amount to stake for Tezos?

-Tezos validators (bakers) are required to stake a minimum amount of 6,000 XTZ. but users who choose to delegate their stake to a baker can stake XTZ of any amount with no minimum.
+Users who choose to delegate their stake to a baker can stake any amount of XTZ with no minimum.
 However, bakers themselves can ask for a minimum.
 For example, TRD (the software used to pay rewards) can be configured to NOT pay delegators that have less than a certain amount of XTZ.
 Moreover there is a very small transaction fee associated with delegating your Tezos, this will need to be considered when staking Tezos.

 Do I maintain custody of my XTZ tokens?
 Is XTZ staking non-custodial?